n8n is ideal for teams that want full API control, custom scoring math, bulk processing, and strict overwrite rules.

 - Write a compact audit log row per record:

-{lead_id, score, confidence, timing_boost, overwrite_fields[], ts}
+{lead_id, score, confidence, timing_boost, overwrite_fields[], ts}to a warehouse or log table.

 Rollout checklist